Byzantine Wonder – Hagia Sophia

 Was it necessary to re-convert Hagia Sophia into a mosque?

-I suppose it doesn’t really matter for as long as they look after this very precious building.
-You can see a big scaffolding in the photo below.
-Keep in mind that the photo is 5 years old, although I believe that they are still doing the restoration works.
+I suppose it doesn’t really matter as long as they take good care of this very precious building.
+You can see a large scaffolding in the photo below.
+Keep in mind that the photo is six years old, although I believe restoration work is still ongoing.

 Byzantine wonder